saywurdson/dec-etl-project/README.md

 ``java -Dumls-apikey=<xxx> -jar cpt4.jar 5 <output-file-name>``, which will append the CPT4 concepts to the CONCEPT.csv file.
 You will need to pass in your UMLS credentials in order for this command to work.
 Only ``apikey`` and ``5`` are required.
 - Note: This command works with Java version 10 or below.

-- Note: These files as of 2023-02-07 are available in the /workspaces/practice/cms-synpuf/Data/BASE_OMOP_INPUT_DIRECTORY directory.
+- Note: These files as of 2023-02-07 are available in the /Users/me/Documents/GitHub/dec-etl-project/data/BASE_OMOP_INPUT_DIRECTORY directory.

-## Setup the environment file
+#### Setup the environment file
 Edit the variables in the .env file which specify various directories used during the ETL process.
-Example .env files are provided for Windows (.env.example.windows) and unix (.env.example.unix) runs, differing only in path name constructs.
+Environment files have been edited to include appropriate directories in the data folder of the repo.

-- Set BASE\_SYNPUF\_INPUT\_DIRECTORY to where the downloaded CMS directories are contained, that is, the DE\_1 through DE\_20 directories.
+- BASE\_SYNPUF\_INPUT\_DIRECTORY = where the downloaded CMS directories are contained, that is, the DE\_1 through DE\_20 directories.
-- Set BASE\_OMOP\_INPUT\_DIRECTORY to the CDM v5 vocabulary directory, for example: /workspaces/practice/cms-synpuf/Data/BASE_OMOP_INPUT_DIRECTORY.
+- BASE\_OMOP\_INPUT\_DIRECTORY = the CDM v5 vocabulary directory, for example: /workspaces/practice/cms-synpuf/Data/BASE_OMOP_INPUT_DIRECTORY.
-- Create a directory and set its path to BASE\_OUTPUT\_DIRECTORY.
-This directory will contain all of the output files after running the ETL.
+- BASE\_OUTPUT\_DIRECTORY = contains all of the output files after running the ETL.
-- Create a directory and set its path to BASE\_ETL\_CONTROL\_DIRECTORY.
-This contains files used for auto-incrementing record numbers and keeping track of physicians and physician institutions over the 20 parts so that the seperate DE\_1 through DE\_20 directories can be processed sequentially.
+- BASE\_ETL\_CONTROL\_DIRECTORY = contains files used for auto-incrementing record numbers and keeping track of physicians and physician institutions over the 20 parts so that the seperate DE\_1 through DE\_20 directories can be processed sequentially.
 These files need to be deleted if you want to restart numbering.

 ## Run ETL on CMS data
 To process any of the DE_1 to DE_20 folders, run:

 - ``python transform.py <sample number>``